shukriadams/haku/README.md

 Use
 ---
 A very simple example of an app.
-This uses Requirejs to manage view files, jQuery to trigger override and start, and everything else is standard Backbone router + views.
+This uses Requirejs to manage view files, jQuery to trigger start, and everything else is standard Backbone router + views.

+	// jquery fires up app when the DOM has loaded, but any DOM loader will do
 	$(function(){

-	    klon.register(haku, 'application', haku.application.type().extend({
+		// override the haku application, add your own app logic klon.register(haku, 'application', haku.application.type().extend({
 	        initialize : function(){

-	            klon.base(this, "initialize", arguments);
-	            require.config({
+	        	// this calls the base initialize() method in the class we inherit from (haku.application).
+	        	// Haku base classes have their own logic.
+You are free to override them, but do call them klon.base(this, "initialize", arguments);

+				// use Requirejs to add a view require.config({
 	                paths: {
 	                    'helloworldview': 'path/to/view/helloworld',